semgrep/semgrep-docs/docs/semgrep-ci.md

 | **1** | Scan completed successfully and found blocking findings |
 | **2** | Scan failed and printed the error's details |

-[Non-blocking findings](#blocking-vs-non-blocking) do not affect the exit code.
+[Non-blocking findings](#getting-notifications-instead-of-blocking-builds) do not affect the exit code.

 ## Semgrep App authentication

 To use your Semgrep App account, set `--publish-deployment` and `--publish-token`.
 These act as your username and password for authentication.
-You can find the right values for these variables on the [Dashboard > Settings](https://semgrep.dev/manage/settings) page.
+You can find the right values for these flags on the [Dashboard > Settings](https://semgrep.dev/manage/settings) page.

 ### Ignoring specific rules in a ruleset or policy